lucidrains/RETRO-pytorch/README.md

 ## RETRO - Pytorch (wip)

-Implementation of <a href="https://arxiv.org/abs/2112.04426">RETRO</a>, Deepmind's Retrieval based Attention net, in Pytorch
+Implementation of <a href="https://arxiv.org/abs/2112.04426">RETRO</a>, Deepmind's Retrieval based Attention net, in Pytorch.
+This will deviate from the paper slightly, using rotary embeddings for relative positional encoding, as well as Faiss library instead of Scann.

 If you are interested, please join <a href="https://discord.gg/3AvcJfbEBd">this Discord</a> for discussions